infobip/infobip-rtc-js-1.x-deprecated/README.md

 });
 ```

-Most important part of call is definitively media that travels across subscribers.
+The most important part of the call is definitively the media that travels across subscribers.
 It can be handled in `established` event, there you have remote media which can be streamed into your HTML page.
-Example how you can use it:
+Example of how you can use it:

 ```
 <audio id="remoteAudio" autoplay />